HelloZeroNet/Documentation/docs/site_development/content_json.md

 **Example**: `((js|css)/(?!all.(js|css))|data/users/.*)` (ignore all js and css files except all.js and all.css and don't add anything from data/users/ directory)

+> Note: [Some restriction](#regular-expressions-limitations) apply to regular expressions to avoid possible ReDoS vulnerability.

 ---